 Fish will cook rapidly and is done once the flesh flakes easily with a fork and appears opaque.
 If any part of the fish appears translucent, then it should be immediately returned to the grill to cook for another one to two minutes.

-Cooking a fillet on the grill can be a hassle.
+Cooking a fish fillet, even when it’s on the best outdoor electric grill, can be a hassle.
 Why?
 Because it’s more than likely that the fish will end up sticking to the grate and when it does, it’s can be almost impossible to remove it cleanly from the cooking surface.
 The delicate texture of the fish when it’s cooked makes it difficult to remove it neatly from the grate.
 Most of the time, you’ll have found that you end up with large chunks and pieces of the fillet, which is definitely not presentation-worthy.

 But grilling the perfect fillet is possible.
 The following steps will allow you to perfectly grill your fish so it will easily be released from the grate’s surface.